Richard Malka

 Richard Malka (born 6 June 1968) is a French lawyer, comics writer and novelist.
 As lawyer Malka in 2007 successfully defended Charlie Hebdo editor Philippe Val against charges of racism following the magazine's publication of Mohammad caricatures.
 Other clients include Clearstream, Dominique Strauss-Kahn and Caroline Fourest.
-From the picture below it is clear that he has weird eyebrows.

 Early life and education

 Malka was born in the 11th arrondissement of Paris to Jewish parents from Morocco.
 His father was a tailor, his mother a housewife and he has two brothers.
 He obtained the baccalauréat in 1986 and became a lawyer in 1992 after first having studied science and business.

 Career as lawyer

 As lawyer he started to work for Georges Kiejman and started his own law firm in 1999.

 Social debates

 He often featured in emblematic trials and current social debates: the fight for the right to blasphemy, the defense of Charlie Hebdo in the trial regarding the caricatures of Muhammad, the defense of the Center of Contemporary Art's Director in the trial regarding the diffusion of pornographic images of minors in the course of the Présumés innocents exhibit, the defense of the motion picture on the terrorist Carlos made by Daniel Leconte and Olivier Assayas.

 For the National Organization of Publishers, he published a book entitled La gratuité, c’est le vol – 2015 : la fin du droit d’auteur ? and gave away 50 000 copies.
 The book was published with the support of the National Organization of Publishers, in the course of a battlet against a reform project of author's rights brought by the European Union.